Beliefs and Practices

 These are our daily Practices:

-2. Analyze every stock in the NYSE and NASDAQ to determine those that have met our trending criteria.
+1. Analyze every stock in the NYSE, NASDAQ and AMEX to determine those that have met our trending criteria.

-3. Grade each trending stock to determine the top three for the day.
+2. Grade each trending stock to determine the top five for the day.

-4. Analyze all of the currently signaled stocks to determine if they have met on of the following conditions: Buy Again, Sell or Reset Stop.
+3. Analyze all of the that were recently signaled to determine if they have met on of the following conditions: Buy Again, Sell or Reset Stop.

 Note: Buy signals are limited to 3 per stock to prevent over weighting in a single stock.
 Reset Stops are issued after the 3rd Buy to lock in gains.